The Nuances of Automatic Security Lights

-Some of simplest and most inexpensive models run on batteries or solar cells, and use LED bulbs.
+Some of simplest, most inexpensive models run on batteries or solar cells, and use LED bulbs.
 These require no wiring, but some LED bulbs may not be bright enough to either deter intruders or alert you or your neighbors to suspicious activity.
 Police recommend installing lights that allow you to see 100 feet and identify colors.
 On the other hand, make sure the lights are not so bright that they disturb neighbors and become a nuisance.

 All-Night Security Lights